 Carotid disease refers to stenosis of neck vessels supplying the brain and is quite common in cardiac patients.
 These vessels may result in numbness of hands, dizziness, stroke, or even death.
 Each patient who will undergo a cardiac surgery is therefore checked before the operation and will be operated if necessary.

-Atherosclerosis (Blockage of saphenous veins)
+Atherosclerosis (Blockage of leg vessels)

 Rhythm Disturbances (Atrial Fibrillation)

 Our heart is divided into four chambers.
 From upper to lower division, the chambers in each half of our heart are upper (atrium – auricle) and lower chambers (ventricle) and form two adjacent pumps.
 The pumps operate in a two-stage cycle at one beat of the heart.
 Initially, smaller atria (auricles) contract and fill the relaxed ventricles with blood.
 In half second, strong ventricles contract and pump the blood to body circulation when atria are relax and filled.
 For an effective blood circulation, this contracting and pumping system needs to function in a rhythmic harmony.
 Additionally, for an effective blood circulation, a normal heart needs a control for proper heart rate, which varies between 60 and 100 beats per minute, when body is relaxing.
 Regulation of these two factors is performed by electrical system of the heart.
 Normally, each heart beat is caused by a group of specialized cells called sinoatrial node.
 Sinoatrial node in the upper atrium is the natural pacemaker of your heart.
 It has ability to spontaneously produce electrical stimulus initiating heart beats.
 Normal cardiac rhythm is called “sinus rhythm”.